linker3000/Multicomper/README.md

 # Multicomper

-A motherboard for the EP2C5T144C8N Cyclone II dev board and 'Multicomp'-based FPGA computers.
+A motherboard for the EP2C5T144C8N Cyclone II dev board and 'Multicomp'-based FPGA computers with Z80, 6502 and 6809 soft cores.

 The Multicomper motherboard is a simple platform for creating a UK101 functional or 'Multicomp' computer based on the design work of Grant Searle: